globeandmail/ai2html/README.md

 # [ai2html](http://ai2html.org)

+Note: This is a Globe-specific fork of The New York Times' ai2html project.
+For the source, go to [newsdev/ai2html](https://github.com/newsdev/ai2html).

 > ai2html is an open-source script for Adobe Illustrator that converts your Illustrator documents into html and css.

 Here are [examples of how we’ve used the script](https://del.icio.us/archietse/ai2html,nyt) at The New York Times and [examples of how others](https://del.icio.us/archietse/ai2html,others) have used it.
 Share your ai2html projects on Twitter, Delicious, etc. using #ai2html.